-Please don’t hesitate to contact us to start the conversation about your own specific requirements.
+Please don’t hesitate to contact us to start the conversation about your business, goals and specific requirements.

-Every installation is configured only after a thorough investigation of your business requirements – we work together to craft a scope of work (SOW) to reflect your requirements and priorities.
+For more complex requirements, we configure only after a thorough investigation of your business requirements – working together to develop a scope of work (SOW) that reflects your requirements and growth objectives.

-With many retailers globally using our Hub ERP and over 25 major white label clients operating their business on our platform, you can be confident that our SaaS technology is thoroughly road-tested.
-Existing clients will take reference calls to walk you through their experiences.
+With many retailers globally using our Hub ERP and over 25 major white label clients operating their business on our platform, you can be confident that our SaaS technology is thoroughly road-tested and fit for purpose.
+Existing clients may be contacted for references.

 A lot!
 Pricing and price history on 350,000 wines, charting, drinking dates, scores, reviews, producer profiles, and then as much information about each wine entry as there’s data provided by you (or your clients for private client reserves management/ collection management.

 We partner with Wine-Searcher to pull tens of millions of retail prices each year.
-Our team of data scientists then work with that raw data to create a market level price indicator that reflects the pre-commission estimate of the likely selling price.
-We do that for each wine reference, then additional cross reference sales data and high bidding patterns from our exchange.
+Our team including data scientists then work with that raw data to create a market level price indicator that reflects the pre-commission estimate of an indcative selling price.
+We do that for each wine reference.

-Here are some areas that we know from working with scores of wine-focused businesses are important to get right:
+Absolutely.
+Here are a few areas that we know from working with scores of wine-focused businesses are important to get right: